Wells Fargo CEO: 'We Have Not Done What's Necessary To Address Our Shortcomings'

 Waters pressed Scharf about whether customers who were harmed by Wells Fargo would be identified to receive payment and have their credit reporting fixed within 30 days.

 Scharf said the company is in the process of trying to "remediate everything we possibly can" without giving a specific timeline.
-But he later added, "as of now, our plans take us into 2021 to ensure that all the payments are made appropriately."
+But he later added, "As of now, our plans take us into 2021 to ensure that all the payments are made appropriately."

 The hearing also took place as the Trump administration is attempting to sway lawmakers in favor of a plan to stabilize the economy amid fears of a widening coronavirus outbreak.

-For its part, Wells Fargo announced earlier this week that it would make $6.25 million in donations to support the domestic and global public health response to the coronavirus.
+Wells Fargo announced earlier this week that it would make $6.25 million in donations to support the domestic and global public health response to the coronavirus.

 The bank's announcement did not specify whether it would provide relief for its customers if an outbreak should force workers to miss paychecks leading to late mortgage, credit card and other consumer debt payments.